par12005/gttn-dr/docs/source/user/page_3.rst

 If you selected GBS as your source, you will need to provide the following:

  * GBS Type (ddRad, RAD, NextRad, etc)
- * GBS Sequencer Machine name
+ * GBS Sequencing Instrument name
  * GBS Intermediate reference file: either select a reference file from the list of existing reference files on the GTTN Server, or upload your own reference file.
  * GBS Alignment file
  * VCF File